TryGhost/migrate/packages/mg-stripe/README.md

 STRIPE_API_KEY=sk_test_xxx
 ```

-After that you can run the E2E tests via `yarn test:e2e`
+After that you can run the E2E tests via `yarn test:e2e`.

+To easily filter and write new E2E tests you can run it like `yarn test:e2e same-account` to only run E2E tests that match a file name.

 ## Copyright & License